 Yael Ronen and Ensemble expose the arbitrariness and flippancy with which Austrian authorities decide upon asylum applications.
 They lash out against the absurdity of prevailing attitudes towards refugees, as well as the helplessness of those who try to oppose them.
-Advertisements
+Werbeanzeigen

 Sipping from a bottle of free beer, I see people in grey overalls going in and out of a ground floor flat which has been turned into a theatre.
 Sometimes they ceremoniously read edicts out loud.
 Sometimes they laugh and screech while wrestling and licking each other on the floor.